LGBTQ theatre: United States

 In the United States, the New York City theatre scene was the center of LGBTQ theatre in the country during the mid-20th century.
-Caffe Cino was the birthplace of Off-Off Broadway, where The Madness of Lady Bright, the first admittedly LGBTQ play was performed.
-The show was the longest-running at the Caffe Cino and was performed over 200 times to packed houses.
+Caffe Cino was the birthplace of Off-Off Broadway, where The Madness of Lady Bright, the first admittedly LGBTQ play, was performed in 1964.
+It was the longest-running show at the Caffe Cino, being performed over 200 times to packed houses.

 Four years later, the first LGBTQ play to be on Off-Broadway, was performed, The Boys in the Band.
 This play garnered serious attention, as it was performed at a legitimate playhouse.
 Although reactions were mixed, The Boys in the Band cemented a legacy for itself and is considered one of the classic LGBTQ plays.

 By 1983, a mainstream LGBTQ musical on Broadway was performed.
 La Cage aux Folles was a musical based on the 1978 movie La Cage aux Folles.
-The story surrounds a middle-aged homosexual couple who learns how deep their love truly is after navigating obstacles.
-The play was groundbreaking because of the characterization of its main characters, one being the owner of a Saint-Tropez drag club and the other its star performer.
+The story surrounds a middle-aged homosexual couple who learn how deep their love truly is after navigating obstacles.
+The play was groundbreaking because of the characterizations of its main characters, one being the owner of a Saint-Tropez drag club and the other its star performer.
 The play received high praise and won the Tony Award for Best Musical in 1984.
-It was performed 1,761 times, and was revived in the fall of 2004.
+It was performed 1,761 times and was revived in the fall of 2004.

 Late 20th-21st century

 United States

-The mid-20th century saw the rise of LGBTQ plays and the popularization of them.
-Even with the stigma around the LGBTQ community, especially with the rise in the AIDS epidemic, LGBTQ pride and media were becoming mainstream.
-Plays, TV shows, and films about LGBT-identifying people were becoming common pieces of media.
+The mid-20th century saw the rise of LGBTQ plays and their popularization.
+Even with the stigma around the LGBTQ community, especially with the rise of the AIDS epidemic, LGBTQ pride and media were becoming mainstream.
+Plays, TV shows, and films about LGBT-identifying people were becoming common in mainstream media.
 Popular musicals began to pop up throughout the 1980s and 1990s, the most famous being Rent, which came out in the 1990s.
 The musical is set in the early 1990s, and it centers around a group of New Yorkers, as they struggle with their careers, love lives, and the AIDS epidemic.
-The play was seen as groundbreaking and was performed over 5,000 times and ran for 12 years.
+The play was seen as groundbreaking, was performed over 5,000 times, and ran for 12 years.
 The legacy that Rent produced allowed for a range of LGBTQ productions to be performed across the world.
 Subsequent notable American LGBTQ musicals include Fun Home, The Prom, and A Strange Loop.